tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 In the example you see that we can extend the amount of conditions we would like to check against to whatever amount we need.
-It has become more mainstream to use early returns if you are within a function while using "if" checks.
+It has become more mainstream to use early returns if you are within a function while using `if` checks.
 Using this strategy is referred to as guard clauses.
 Here would be an implementation:

 ```js